bayyangjie/Banking-Loans-Analysis/README.md

 Investment Advisor <br>

 The 'Banking' dataset is the primary table that contains the most details.
-The information in the other three tables serve as a reference for mapping the ID values in the visualizations.
+The information in the other three tables serve as a reference for mapping the ID numbers to the actual values when creating the visualizations.

 # Tools Utilized
 Power BI Desktop